Soumitro-Chakrabarty/academic-kickstart/content/post/icassp2020/index.md

 A few papers looked into the encoder-decoder design for TasNet architecture:

 * [M. Pariente et al., Filterbank design for end-to-end speech separation](http://arxiv.org/abs/1910.10400)
   This paper proposes the use of analytic filters to design the analysis-synthesis filters and looks into designing both fixed as well as learnable filter-banks within a unified framework for the TasNet architecture.
+A result of this work is this toolkit- [Asteroid](https://github.com/mpariente/asteroid).

 * [Ditter et al., A Multi-Phase Gammatone Filterbank for Speech Separation Via Tasnet](http://arxiv.org/abs/1910.11615)
   They propose to use a deterministic gammatone filterbank for the encoder-decoder part of TasNet.

 * [Kadioglu et al., An Empirical Study of Conv-Tasnet](http://arxiv.org/abs/2002.08688)
   They propose to make the encoder-decoder part "deep" to facilitate the learning of richer and complex signal representations and evaluate the effect of this design choice.

-All three works took quite different approaches towards the encoder-decoder design that were inspired by separate considerations regarding the requirements that need to be fulfilled by the filters.
+All three works took quite different approaches towards the encoder-decoder design that were inspired by separate design considerations.
+It seems we will see this line of investigation in future works also for different related tasks.

 While these methods focused on the design of the encoder-decoder, another work